-CONCLUSION / NEXT STEPS:
+CONCLUSION and NEXT STEPS

 The Heritage Grant Program provides tangible support for property owners who have committed to the conservation of Oakville's cultural heritage.
-This support is greatly valued and appreciated by the stewards of our local history and is an incentive to new designations as well.
+This support is greatly valued and appreciated by the stewards of our local history and is an incentive for new designations as well.